Proto-city: Development of cities

-Alternatively, changes in social relations may not have been as revolutionary in the earliest cities, where kinship may not have been replaced, but rather redefined to incorporate entire settlements and cities.
-The temples and palaces of the Mesopotamian city-states were run like households, using household terminologies such as “father”, “son” and “servant”.
-Houses in the village settlements of the Fifth Millennium B.C.
-Ubaid Period in Mesopotamia shared the same layout with temples in both the proto-urban settlement at Tell Brak and the city of Uruk in the Fourth Millennium B.C; a common resident of Uruk would still be able to recognise a temple as a house, albeit different in scale and grandeur.
-Thus, through the course of the Fourth Millennium B.C., households might not have been replaced by the state, but rather a metaphorical household that spanned an entire city rather than an immediate family.
-The formation of the first cities may have been somewhat accidental, as an ambitious head of a household trying to expand their social connections may unintentionally grow their settlement by attracting new followers, even though their original goal was to sustain and expand their own household.
+An alternative explanation of the urbanisation process suggests that changes in social relations may not have been as revolutionary in the earliest cities, where kinship may not have been replaced, but rather redefined to incorporate entire settlements and cities.
+The temples and palaces of the Mesopotamian city-states were run like households, using household terminologies such as "father", "son" and "servant".
+Houses in the village settlements of the fifth millennium B.C.
+Ubaid Period in Mesopotamia shared the same layout with temples both in the proto-urban settlement at Tell Brak and in the city of Uruk in the fourth millennium B.C; a common resident of Uruk would still be able to recognise a temple as a house, albeit different in scale and grandeur.
+Thus, through the course of the fourth millennium B.C., households might have been replaced not by the state, but rather by a metaphorical household that spanned an entire city rather than just an immediate family.
+The formation of the first cities may have been somewhat accidental if ambitious household heads trying to expand their social connections unintentionally grew their settlement by attracting new followers, even if they originally aimed to sustain and expand their own household.